 But, more importantly, my daughter, and the other three children, were able to learn to love learning.
 To love writing, reading, doing math, studying science, for the sake of learning the material, as well as for the real benefits of mastering each subject.

 I do not believe there are any “C” students, only students who have not been taught in a way they can understand.
 Math, for example, is one of my strengths.
 I believe anyone, anyone, can learn math, internalize its concepts, and learn to appreciate its logical beauty.
 I despise our society’s message that math is “hard” and the concepts are only for those favored few who understand it.
-I have taught my two oldest daughters through algebra II and they both placed into precalculus math at MassBay.
+I have taught my three daughters through algebra II and they all placed into precalculus math at MassBay.

 I am also very good at teaching writing.
 I can teach the basics of grammar, spelling, and punctuation for the lower levels (K-5), and essay writing, critical analysis, and critical essays of the classics for upper level grades.